yuhko-msft/microsoft-graph-docs/api-reference/beta/api/teamstab-get-channel.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the properties and relationships of the specified [tab](../resources/teamstab.md).
+Retrieve the properties and relationships of the specified [tab](../resources/teamstab.md) in a channel.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).